KreulitschD/project1/index.md

 of this project, and provide a path for a next-generation modeling that also specifies control sequences.
 </p>
-The map below gives an overview of ongoing projects and research regarding the topic "CityGML Energy ADE".
+The map below shows ongoing projects and research regarding the topic "CityGML Energy ADE".
+To add your CityGML energy ADE project or research to this map, use this <a href="https://docs.google.com/spreadsheets/d/1fjc1Ulaj_bzBwiTj9FVlNvJlIQbfkq0K8IcAfm45o5U/edit?usp=sharing">link </a> and add it to the spreadsheet.

 <iframe src="https://www.google.com/maps/d/embed?mid=1s27TcyHKVtcJ7oxxpgg5IQVkSEfSAetN" width="640" height="480"></iframe>

-To add your CityGML energy ADE project or research to this map, use this
-<a href="https://docs.google.com/spreadsheets/d/1fjc1Ulaj_bzBwiTj9FVlNvJlIQbfkq0K8IcAfm45o5U/edit?usp=sharing">link </a> and add it to the spreadsheet.

 </div>
 <div class="col-md-6" >